Can I Sue For Personal Injuries or Wrongful Death Caused by COVID-19?

 As our communities remain vigilant in staying healthy during this unprecedented health crisis, our Coronavirus attorneys in Texas are working tirelessly to prepare for the causes of actions for wrongful death or negligence in exposing individuals to the virus.

-At the Nava Law Group, our personal injury lawyers in Houston can provide answers to your COVID-19 legal questions and together we can hold the proper person or entity liable for your exposure, infection injuries, or the wrongful death of your loved one.
+At the Nava Law Group, P.C., our personal injury lawyers in Houston can provide answers to your COVID-19 legal questions and together we can hold the proper person or entity liable for your exposure, infection injuries, or the wrongful death of your loved one.

 Can I Sue a Person or Business For Exposing Me To The Coronavirus?